Washington Department of Fish and Wildlife

 To help make this happen WDFW needed a partner that knows data and could approach the solution from a holistic data integration perspective, rather than simply as a packaged software installation.
 CODY Systems, based in Pottstown, Pennsylvania, was the logical choice.
 The CODY team brought solid state-level experience in integrating data from multiple sources and expertise in transforming it into actionable information for public safety and regulatory enforcement.
 That experience and expertise has also helped WDFW eliminate reliance on standalone legacy systems and databases and reduce associated maintenance costs.

-Now operational statewide for two years, the new CODY solution has delivered more complete, accurate and timely information that has made WDFW officers more effective and the agency itself more responsive.
+The CODY solution has delivered more complete, accurate and timely information that has made WDFW officers more effective and the agency itself more responsive.
 “CODY has helped make this one of our biggest successes,” says Chief Bjork.

 Bringing Information Together